kheeklab/privacyidea-docker/README.md

 ## Contributing

 We'd love for you to contribute to this container.
-You can request new features by creating an issue, or submit a pull request with your contribution.
+You can request new features by creating an issue, or submitting a pull request with your contribution.